rolliracker/ncgantt/README.md

 # ncGantt

-A Nextcloud app that views Deck boards as a gantt chart.
+A Nextcloud app that views and updates Deck boards in a Gantt chart.